Italian design brands reopen factories with safety measures in place

 Minotti, which makes upholstered furniture, are reopening too.
 "A great challenge awaits us in order to build a new future together, with the same passion, courage and creativity as ever," it said.

-Axo Light said it was opening up its factory in Venice, and Flexform, furniture makers based in Meda, are also reopening factory doors.
+Axo Light said it was opening up its factory in Venice while Flexform, a furniture maker based in Meda, is also reopening its factory doors.

 "We are ready to get back to work, as passionately as ever," said a Flexform spokesperson.